DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    * _Bathymetry Layer:_

       This menu will allow users to select between bathymetry sources.
-At the momenty only _ETOP01_ is available.
+At the moment only _ETOP01_ is available.

    * _Topography Shaded Relief:_